-How does Interpretation B differ from Interpretation A about collectivisation?
+How does Interpretation B differ from Interpretation A about the conflict between North and South in the American Civil War?

 Explain your answer based on what it says in Interpretations A and B.

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.